Most kitty owners have at some point been forced to start wondering how to stop cats from scratching furniture.

 First and foremost, it’s hard to remember this when we’re upset, but scratching behavior is hard wired into your cat.

-Your cat doesn’t know you spent a year saving for that sofa, or the rug came from your Grandma’s house and reminds you of her.
+Your cat doesn’t know you spent a year saving for that sofa, or that the rug came from your Grandma’s house reminds you of her.